-T is well known that Direct Sequence Code Division Multiple Access (DS-CDMA) systems have some desirable features such as dynamic channel sharing, wide range of operating environments, graceful degradation of the Quality-of-Service (QoS), and ease of cell planning.
+T IS WELL KNOWN that Direct Sequence Code Division Multiple Access (DS-CDMA) systems have some desirable features such as dynamic channel sharing, wide range of operating environments, graceful degradation of the Quality-of-Service (QoS), and ease of cell planning.
 DS-CDMA systems can also support a heterogeneous mix of services with a broad range of bursty traffic characteristics and QoS requirements.

 Since DS-CDMA systems have been shown to be interference-limited [1], multiple-access interference plays an important role in the performance analysis of such systems.
 Therefore, managing the total interference for all services is a major challenge in heterogeneous wireless networks [2].
 Proper utilization of more accurate information on the temporal behavior of the downlink interference can lead to the development of effective resource control mechanisms.
-However, the conventional approaches for modeling interference in wireless DS-CDMA networks only use the marginal distribution of the total interference [2], [3], [4], and do not consider its temporal behavior.
-In contrast, here we consider such temporal behavior for heterogeneous services in wireless
+However, the conventional approaches for modeling interference in wireless DS-CDMA networks only use the marginal

-Manuscript received August 2, 2003; revised July 29, 2004 and June 2, 2005.
+Manuscript received August 2, 2003; revised July 29, 2004 and June 2, 2005; accepted July 10, 2005.
+The associate editor coordinating the review of this letter and approving it for publication was M. Zorzi.
 This work is supported in part by Bell University Laboratory.

-- K. Navaie was with Bell University Laboratories, University of Toronto.
-He is now with the Broadband Communications and Wireless Systems (BCWS) Center, System and Computer Engineering Department, Carleton University, Ottawa, Ontario, Canada, K1S 5B6 (email: keivan@sce.carleton.ca). - S. Valaee and E. S. Sousa are with the Edward S. Rogers Sr. Department of Electrical and Computer Engineering, University of Toronto, Toronto, Ontario, Canada, M5S 3G4 (email: {valaee,sousa}@comm.utoronto.ca). - A. R. Sharafat is with the Department of Electrical Engineering, Tarbiat Modarres University, Tehran, P.O.
-Box 14155-4838, Iran (email: sharafat@isc.iranet.net).
+K. Navaie was with Bell University Laboratories, University of Toronto.
+He is now with the Broadband Communications and Wireless Systems (BCWS) Center, System and Computer Engineering Dept., Carleton University, Ottawa, Ontario, Canada, K1S 5B6 (e-mail: keivan@sce.carleton.ca).

+S. Valaee and E. S. Sousa are with the Edward S. Rogers Sr. Dept. of Electrical and Computer Engineering, University of Toronto, Toronto, Ontario, Canada, M5S 3G4 (e-mail: {valaee, sousa}@comm.utoronto.ca).

+A. R. Sharafat is with the Dept. of Electrical Engineering, Tarbiat Modarres University, Tehran, P.O.
+Box 14155-4838, Iran (e-mail: sharafat@isc.iranet.net).